 Open your heart and home to animals too young or too sick to be adopted by becoming a foster family.
 Raise or nurse to health kittens, cats, puppies and dogs and then bring them back to Animal Services so they can find forever homes.

 If you'd like to be part of this rewarding program, fill out the foster application here and click submit to electronically send us this form.
-If you'd prefer to fill it out by hand, click print and then fax it to 352-671-8717 or bring it in to the Animal Center (5701 SE 66th St., Ocala) during regular business hours (Tuesday-Friday, 10 a.m.-5:30 p.m. and Saturday, 10 a.m.-5 p.m.).
+If you'd prefer to fill it out by hand, select print, then fax it to 352-671-8717 or bring it in to the Animal Center (5701 SE 66th St., Ocala) during regular business hours (Tuesday-Friday, 10 a.m. to 5:30 p.m. and Saturday, 10 a.m. to 5 p.m.).